opensearch-project/terraform-provider-opensearch/SDK_UPGRADE_PLAN.md

 - Official SDK provides better OpenSearch feature support
 - Native AWS SigV4 signing support

+## Critical Restrictions

+**ALL changes MUST ensure that the existing behavior of the code remains the same at the resource level.** This includes:

+1. **Behavioral Compatibility**: Resources must behave identically before and after migration - same inputs must produce same outputs, same error conditions, same state management
+2. **Operation Order**: The order of operations within methods or functions MUST be maintained.
+Often the order of operations implies behavior that is not explicitly documented, and changing this order can introduce subtle bugs
+3. **API Response Handling**: Preserve the same response parsing, error checking, and data extraction patterns
+4. **State Management**: Resource IDs, attributes, and Terraform state must remain stable

+These restrictions are non-negotiable.
+When in doubt, prefer maintaining existing behavior over "improving" the code.

 ## Migration Status

 | Phase | Step | Status | Notes |